AIA-style billing G702/G703 Construction billing terms

 Retainage is the portion of earned work that is withheld from payment until later in the project.
 Many contracts use retainage to protect against incomplete or deficient work until the job reaches a milestone or final completion.

-Generate an AIA-Style Pay App Online
+Generate an AIA-Style Pay App Online Explore AIA Billing Software

 Create your first pay app for $7.99 – upgrade to monthly plans anytime.

 Prefer the “what is it / when do I use it” hubs?
 G702 hub · G703 hub · Comparing tools?
-AIA billing software
+Best AIA billing software